debops/debops/docs/custom-hooks.rst

 ``$PKI_SCRIPT_FQDN``
-  Contains Fully Qualified Domain Name used as the default domain if the realm does not specify one in its name.
+  Contains Fully Qualified Domain Name used as the default domain if the realm does not specify one in it's name.

 ``$PKI_SCRIPT_SUBJECT``
   Contains the Distinguished Name, or subject of the certificate, each element